-Consider making representations both orally and in writing reminding the police and CPS, noting the duty on both agencies to take into account the welfare and 'best interests' of the child in their decision making (Article 3(1) United Nations Convention on and exploitation.
-There is growing awareness of the Rights of the Child, s11 of the Children Act 2004 and Code for Crown Prosecutors, 4.14 (d)).
-Welfare based arguments will be particularly compelling for
+Consider making representations both orally and in writing reminding the police and CPS, noting the duty on both agencies to take into account the welfare and 'best interests' of the child in their decision making (Article 3(1) United Nations Convention on the Rights of the Child, s11 of the Children Act 2004 and Code for Crown Prosecutors, 4.14 (d)).
+Welfare based arguments will be particularly compelling for looked-after children.